rastapasta/foodsharing/README.md

 ## 🤔 ToDo

 * Show blockers
+  * Features
     * Handle offline mode correctly
     * Notifications after background pull / detect new conversations - even pull pull conversations?
     * Handle WebSocket reconnect after long inactivity
+  * Deploy
     * Ask for Chris (or Tobi?) for permission to show user profile
+  * Android
+    * Grid in conversations list is screwed

-* Should hve
+* Should have
   * Pull conversation again when open and coming from background to make sure its marked as read
   * Loading indicators for
     * login